Blog June 02, 2021 |

 Customer Relationship Management (CRM) Software

-But C-suites eventually realized the solution didn’t allow their teams to activate customer data in real time.
-Rather, the software was simply just another form of a customer record.
+However, C-suites eventually realized that the solution didn’t enable their teams to activate customer data in real-time.
+Rather, the software was simply another form of a customer record.

-This led to the ascension of numerous other technologies to solve for this problem, including the rise of marketing clouds — as well as customer data platforms.
+This led to the emergence of numerous other integrations to address this problem, including the rise of marketing clouds and customer data platforms.

 Raab explained to CMSWire how the CRM’s lacking (and dated) data architecture has led to lots of wasted business spend for large-scale organizations in recent years: